 We know this is a scary time.
 If you have lost or found a pet, we encourage you to immediately post a current picture with description to the Lost & Found and Pet sections of Craigslist, the free Lost & Found section of The Daily Courier, and to the Facebook Group Lost Pets of Northern Arizona.
 Please also submit a Lost Pet report here, which will be sent directly to Yavapai Humane Society’s Lost & Found Team as well as display publicly on our Lost Pets page.

 Visit Yavapai Humane Society’s Lost & Found Center to look at our lost pets in person.
 The last thing we’d want is to misunderstand your phone description and overlook your best friend.
 Lost dogs and cats are kept in the Lost & Found Pet Center building.
 On the YHS campus it is the building with a brown roof closest to Prescott Lakes Parkway.
 Directions here.

-If an animal arrives at YHS and it has a license, ID tag or microchip, we will be calling the phone numbers registered to the chip, license, and/or collar tag.
+If an animal arrives at YHS and it has a license, ID tag, and/or microchip, we will be calling the phone numbers registered to the chip, license, and/or collar tag.
 PLEASE keep your information current on your pet’s ID tag and microchip.
 Often, collars and tags fall off when an animal is stray.
-Affordable microchipping services are available Monday through Friday at the Lost & Found Pet Center and on Fridays at our Spay/Neuter and Wellness Clinic for just $20.

 Animals that arrive with identification are kept 5 days before being put up for adoption.
 Animals without identification are kept 3 days before being put up for adoption.